George Washington High School (Charleston, West Virginia): Extracurricular and co-curricular activities

 The school has many extra curricular and co-curricular activities, including baseball, softball, JROTC, football, volleyball, swimming, soccer, cross-country, golf, basketball, tennis, wrestling, lacrosse, track teams and cheerleading, many of which consistently compete for state championships.

-The competitive cheer team not only excels in competitions, winning Regionals and MSACS in 2021 and placing 7th at Nationals after winning Game Day States in 2023, but they also cheer at football and basketball games, showcasing their spirit and skills year-round.
+The competitive cheer team not only participates in competitions, winning Regionals and MSACS in 2021 and placing 7th at Nationals after winning Game Day States in 2023, but also cheers at football and basketball games, showcasing their spirit year-round.

 The school's marching band was the 2022 West Virginia Music Educators Association State Honor Band, an award held by the band every other year since 1992.
 The band has also won the Gazette-Mail Kanawha County Majorette and Band Festival Grand Championship numerous times (1986, 1991–92, 1994, 1996, 1998–2000, 2017-2022), and has had six girls named Miss Kanawha Majorette (in 1989, 2010, 2012, 2015, 2016, 2021,2023,2025).